ankaAR/bestiario5e/_creatures/marlos-urnrayle.md

 ***Resistencia Legendaria (2/Día).*** If Marlos fails a saving throw, he can choose to succeed instead.

 ***Petrifying Gaze.*** When a creature that can see Marlos's eyes starts its turn within 30 feet of him, Marlos can force it to make a DC 14 Constitution saving throw if Marlos isn't incapacitated and can see the creature.
-If the saving throw fails by 5 or more, the creature is instantly petrified.
+If the saving throw fails by 5 or more, the creature is instantly petrificado.
 Otherwise, a creature that fails the save begins to turn to stone and is restrained.
-The restrained creature must repeat the saving throw at the end of its next turn, becoming petrified on a failure or ending the effect on a success.
+The restrained creature must repeat the saving throw at the end of its next turn, becoming petrificado on a failure or ending the effect on a success.
 The petrification lasts until the creature is freed by the greater restoration spell or other magic.

 Unless surprised, a creature can avert its eyes to avoid the saving throw at the start of its turn.
 If the creature does so, it can't see Marlos until the start of its next turn, when it can decide to avert its eyes again.
 If the creature looks at Marlos in the meantime, it must immediately make the save.